GlacierMIP/GlacierMIP3/README_data.md

 `GMIP3_reg_glacier_model_data/all_shifted_glacierMIP3_Feb12_2024_models_all_rgi_regions_sum_scaled_extended_repeat_last_101yrs_via_5yravg.nc`
 - same as previous file but the timeseries were shifted so that the initial state of the new timeseries match better the glacier mass estimate of the year 2020
-- dimension changed to  (from -50 to 5000)
 - `area_m2` removed here, as not analysed in the first GlacierMIP3 study
+- additional coordinate:
+  - `year_after_2020`  : new coordinate which describes now the "year" after having reached the 2020 state - unit: year
 - here `simulation_year` is the initial simulation year as given by the unshifted version (and dimension changed to `year_after_2020`, see below)
 - additional variables:
-   - `year_after_2020`  : new dimension which describes now the "year" after having reached the 2020 state - unit: year
-   - `volume_rel_2020_%` : scaled and then shifted glacier volume/mass relative to 2020 - unit: %
+   - `volume_rel_2020_%` : scaled, extended and then shifted glacier volume/mass relative to 2020 - unit: %
    - `yrs_w_most_similar_state_to_2020`: year with a glacier volume/mass similar to the estimated state in 2020 - unit: year
+   - `temp_ch_ipcc`: Global warming above pre-industrial (1850-1900) for that experiment, using the IPCC AR6 definition (i.e. assume +0.69°C between 1850 and 1986-2005 - unit: °C
 - > used for the LOWESS fits later, but also to estimate the response timescales, and also directly for e.g. Fig. 1,2; Supplementary Fig. S5, S7